Trying to figure out how you owe tens of thousands of dollars more in student loan debt than what you borrowed?

 But that percentage changes depending on how you choose to get your loans out of default.

-If you choose loan consolidation, the Department can charge 18.5% in collection fees.
+If you choose to consolidate your student loan out of default, the Department can charge 18.5% in collection fees.

 For loan rehabilitation, the percentage of collection fees you’ll be charged depends on what type of loan you have.

 The Department says it doesn’t add collection fees to the new loan balance after you complete loan rehabilitation.

 Lastly, for Perkins Loans, you can be charged up to 30% of principal, interest, and late charges.

 How to Get Student Loan Collection Fees Waived

 The easiest way to avoid collection fees is to set up a loan repayment plan within the first 60 days after you default.